paulh-rnd/TabbedBoxMaker/README.md

 Updated Sept 2015 by Paul Hutchison - Elliot White got in touch to provide updated contact details

-Updated Aug 2016 by Paul Hutchison - Added Epilog line settings, fixed several minor sizing bugs with box matrices.
+v0.93 - 15/8/2016 by Paul Hutchison - Added Hairline option and fixed open box height bug

+v0.94 - 05/01/2017 by Paul Hutchison - Added option for keying dividers into walls/floor/none

 ## About
  This tool is designed to simplify and speed up process of making practical boxes using a laser cutter (though it can be used with any CNC cutter) to prepare the pieces.